 OSF HealthCare Saint Francis Medical Center has fulfilled the Mission of our Sisters since 1877.
-OSF Saint Francis has grown into the fifth-largest medical center in Illinois, with nearly 5,000 employees and 600+ patient beds.
+OSF Saint Francis has grown into the fifth largest medical center in Illinois, with more than 5,000 employees and 600+ patient beds.
 A major teaching affiliate of the University of Illinois College of Medicine Peoria, OSF Saint Francis is the area's only Level 1 Trauma Center and tertiary care medical center.
 We are also home to OSF HealthCare Children's Hospital of Illinois, OSF HealthCare Cancer Institute and the OSF HealthCare Illinois Neurological Institute.
 OSF HealthCare is a Catholic, 16-hospital health system serving Illinois and Upper Peninsula of Michigan, driven by our Mission to "serve with the greatest care and love."
-Key Services include Behavioral health; Cancer; Cardiovascular; Diabetes; Emergency services; Lung & pulmonology; Neurology; Pediatrics; Rehabilitation; Specialty services; Surgery; Testing & diagnostics; Transplant services; Wellness services; Weight management & Women's health.
+Key services include: behavioral health; cancer; cardiovascular; diabetes; emergency services; lung and pulmonology; neurology; pediatrics; rehabilitation; specialty services; surgery; testing and diagnostics; transplant services; wellness services; weight management and women's health.